livingdocsIO/documentation/reference-docs/common-designs/create_designs.md

 # Create designs

 This guide references the [Livingdocs timeline design](https://github.com/upfrontIO/livingdocs-design-timeline), which you can use as a starting point for your own designs.
+We advise you to clone this repository now to follow the subsequent examples.

 ## What is a Livingdocs design?